prakashpandi/prakashpandi/README.md

 What I Do:

-🧠 Research and Develop immersive XR applications for medical training, patient education, and surgical planning.
+🧠 Research and Develop immersive applications.

 <!---
 prakashpandi/prakashpandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.